 Once you’ve reached the point of applying for jobs, put your research and analytical skills to work: be sure you understand what the job is before you get an interview so you can present yourself as strongly as possible.
 Show that you’re interested in that specific position, and that you understand the job, the employer, and the field.
 Don’t try to oversell yourself, but make it clear to the employer that your skills can “translate” to meet the needs of the organization.

 Jobipedia - A site run by the HR Policy Association trade group.
-Job seekers ask questions that are answered by representatives of major employers.
+Job seekers ask questions which are answered by representatives of major employers.
 They keep an archive of answered questions that is available to browse.